LordNorfolk/neural_network_learning/nn_docs/docs/index.md

 For additional information, please google "Artificial Neural Networks" to your heart's content.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
+## Table of Contents

-        index.md  # The documentation landing page.
+* Home: The documentation landing page.
-        about.md  # The purpose behind this project. neural_nets.md # A description of Neural Networks.
+* About: The purpose behind this project.
+* Neural Nets: A description of Neural Networks.